Ateez: Philanthropy

-On August 31, 2020, it was announced that Ateez members Mingi and Yeosang would participate in Star Bookstore, a relay donation campaign in which celebrities read books to children in disadvantaged situations.
+On August 31, 2020, Mingi and Yeosang participated in Star Bookstore, a relay donation campaign in which celebrities read books to children in disadvantaged situations.
 The audiobooks that each member recorded surpassed 10,000 views within one day of release, leading to a donation of million from Happy Bean on behalf of the two members towards various welfare organisations in Korea.
-On September 14, Ateez were announced as ambassadors for Polished Man, an initiative raising funds for trauma prevention and recovery programs for young survivors of violence.
+On September 14, Ateez were chosen as ambassadors for Polished Man, an initiative raising funds for trauma prevention and recovery programs for young survivors of violence.
 Ateez member Hongjoong had raised awareness for the campaign since Ateez's debut by painting one of his nails, leading fans to set up fundraising pages on Polished Man's website to raise hundreds of dollars in 2019 and early 2020 before Ateez officially partnered with the campaign.
 As of July 2021, funds raised through the partnership with Polished Man have exceeded $30,000.

 On May 15, 2021, Ateez appeared on Identity 2021, a live stream fundraiser hosted by Amazon Music in honour of Asian Pacific American Heritage Month.
 The campaign raised over $20,000 towards Pacific Bridge Arts Musical Scholarships and the Gold House AAPI Community Fund.

 In November 2022, in the wake of the Seoul Halloween crowd crush, Ateez donated million to the Hope Bridge Korea Disaster Relief Association, using profits from their concerts to support those affected by the accident.

-On March 28, 2025, it was announced that Ateez had donated million to the Hope Bridge National Disaster Relief Association to help with the recovery of wildfire stricken areas by providing emergency livelihood support, relief supplies, and operating temporary shelters for residents in Ulsan, Gyeongbuk, and Gyeongnam.
+In 2025, Ateez donated million to the Hope Bridge National Disaster Relief Association to help with the recovery of wildfire stricken areas by providing emergency livelihood support, relief supplies, and operating temporary shelters for residents in Ulsan, Gyeongbuk, and Gyeongnam.